 President, German Marshall Fund of the United StatesFull Bio

 Deborah Feldman was born and raised in the Hasidic community of Satmar in Williamsburg, Brooklyn.
-At the age of 25 she published the New York Times Bestselling memoir, "UNORTHODOX: The Scandalous Rejection of My Hasidic Roots" and two years later she followed up with "EXODUS, a memoir of post-religious alienation and identity".
-Deborah lives in Berlin, Germany, with her twelve year old son.
+At the age of 25 she published the New York Times Bestselling memoir, "Unorthodox: The Scandalous Rejection of My Hasidic Roots" and two years later she followed up with "Exodus, a memoir of post-religious alienation and identity".
+Deborah lives in Berlin, Germany, with her son.

 Scientific Member of the Max Planck Society

 Co-Director at the Max Planck Institute for Human Development, Berlin